dgg/testing-TDD/README.md

 ## Kata #2.
 Left() and LeftFromFirst()
 Unit test the extension method <code>.Left()</code> and <code>.LeftFromFirst()</code>.

-This Kata is the perfect opportunity to sharpen the data testing capabilities of yout testing framework.
+This Kata is the perfect opportunity to sharpen the data testing capabilities of your testing framework of choice.

 ## Kata #3.
 Membership
 Unit thest the <code>User</code> and <code>MembershipService</code> classes.